lachenmayer/SwiftEffect/readme.md

 Could I use `TaskExecutor` for this, and `enqueue` tasks instead of calling functions?
 I don't really understand how this works...

-For now, I'm just going to implement the most basic possible scheduler: just run everything on the main actor, in an unstructured task.
-This is probably not correct, but it does fix the "10000 howdy" problem for now:
+For now, I'm just going to implement the most basic possible scheduler: just run everything in an unstructured task.
+This is probably not correct, but it does fix the "100000 howdy" problem for now:

 ```swift
 typealias Continuation = @Sendable () -> Void